HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 4. Run ```terraform init``` to initialize a working directory containing Terraform configuration files.
 5. Run ```terraform apply | tee -a installer.log``` to display resources that will be created by Terraform.
     - **Note:** Users can also do ```terraform apply``` but often ACS will time out or there are scrolling limitations which prevents users from viewing all of the script output. ```| tee -a installer.log``` stores a local log of the script output which can be referred to later to help diagnose problems.
-6. Answer ```yes``` to start provisioning the single-connector infrastructure.
+6. Answer ```yes``` to start provisioning the CAS Manager load balancer infrastructure.

-A typical deployment should take around 35-40 minutes.
+A typical deployment should take around 50-60 minutes.
 When finished, the scripts will display VM information such as IP addresses.
 At the end of the deployment, the resources may still take a few minutes to start up completely.
 It takes a few minutes for a connector to sync with the CAS Manager so **Health** statuses may show as **Unhealthy** temporarily.

 Example output:
 ```
 Apply complete!
-Resources: 67 added, 0 changed, 0 destroyed.
+Resources: 112 added, 0 changed, 0 destroyed.

 Outputs:

-cac-public-ip = [
+cac-load-balancer-ip = {
-  [
-    "public_ip" = "52.109.24.176"
+  "westus2" = "123.345.678.91"
-  ],
-]
+}
-cas-mgr-public-ip = "52.109.24.178"
+cas-mgr-public-ip = "123.345.678.92"
-centos-graphics-workstations = [
-  {
-    "name" = "gcent-0"
+centos-gfx-internal-ip = {
-    "private_ip" = "10.0.4.5"
+  "gcent-0" = "10.0.4.5"
-  },
-]
-centos-standard-workstations = [
-  {
+}
-    "name" = "scent-0"
+centos-std-internal-ip = {
-    "private_ip" = "10.0.4.6"
+  "scent-0" = "10.0.4.4"
-  },
-]
+}
-domain-controller-private-ip = "10.0.1.4"
+domain-controller-internal-ip = "10.0.1.4"
-domain-controller-public-ip = "52.109.24.161"
+domain-controller-public-ip = "123.345.678.93"
-resource_group = "single_connector_deployment_c4fe3"
+resource_group = "cas_mgr_load_balancer_2c8482"
-windows-standard-workstations = [
-  {
-    "name" = "swin-0"
-    "private_ip" = "10.0.4.4"
+windows-gfx-internal-ip = {
-  },
-]
-windows-graphics-workstations = [
+  "gwin-0" = "10.0.4.6"
-  {
+}
-    "name" = "gwin-0"
+windows-std-internal-ip = {
-    "private_ip" = "10.0.4.7"
+  "swin-0" = "10.1.4.7"
-  },
-]
+}
 ```

 ### 7. Adding Workstations in CAS Manager